automategreen/home-controller/Readme.md

 #### Insteon(host[, port[, username, password]])

 Constructor for Insteon gateway.
 If no port is provided, port 80 is used.
-If no username or password is povided then authentification is not used.
+If no username or password is povided then authentication is not used.

 ##### Examples